Khadaassi/Simplon-TechIA-Salary-Manager/README.md

 ### Overview

-**TechIA-Salary-Manager** is a Python-based application that processes employee data from a JSON file, calculates monthly salaries, and generates a detailed report for each branch (filiale).
-The script also adds a new `monthly_salary` key to each employee's data, storing the result in an updated JSON file.
+**TechIA-Salary-Manager** is a Python-based program that processes employee data from a JSON file, calculates monthly salaries, and generates a detailed report for each branch (filiale).

 ### Features